NamitaJamwal/Getting-and-Cleaning-Data/README.md

 ## 4. Label the data set with descriptive variable names
 Function:  DescriptiveVariables(df)

-Now alter the variable names with the use of gsub() function which allows for quick and easy string replacement.
+Alter the variable names with the use of gsub() function.
-For better readability the author choose to make following replacements:
+For better readability and the author choose to make following replacements (following the Rguide):
-* substitute "-mean" with ".MEAN"
+* substitute "-mean" with ".mean"
-* substitute "-std" with ".STD"
+* substitute "-std" with ".std"
+* substitute "-meanFreq()" with ".mean.freq"
 * substitute "-" with "."
 * remove "()"
+* convert upper to lower case
 return result

 ## 5. Creating the tidy data set
 Function:  MakeTidy(df)

-Firstdeclare the variable "Activity" and "Subject" as noiminal data with function as.factor() To avoid errors on aggregation declare the columns containing numeric data (which are all except the last two columns "Activity" and "Subject")
+Declare the variable "Activity" and "Subject" as noiminal data with function as.factor() To avoid errors on aggregation declare the columns containing numeric data (which are all except the last two columns "activity" and "subject")
-Then aggregate by grouping on "Activity" and "Subject" calculating the mean for each variable and return the result
+Then aggregate by grouping on "activity" and "subject" calculating the mean for each variable and return the result return result

 ## Completion
 Finally write tidy.Data into the file "tidy.txt" using tabs as separators and avoids creating line numbers.codebook(Data)